on

 The return type of the getters should be specialized by the type of the member variable.
 We are going to keep things simple here, and only consider

-and Numeric types.
+Stringand Numeric types.
 By default, the following mapping will be used.Property Type Return Type String &str T where T: Numeric T We should be able to skip the generation of a getter for any of the member variables.

-macro to be really useful, we’d have to expand our rules to
+For our derive macro to be really useful, we’d have to expand our rules to

 handle a variety of additional types.
 We are, however, going to keep things

-simple and focus on the details behind writing a derive
+simple and focus on the details behind writing a derive macro - in our next

 post.